Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Rest of day and evening in Taormina

-People have lived on this mountain for 2,500 years, but Taormina emerged on the historical stage around the 4th century BC as a Greek colony.
+People have lived on this mountain for 2,500 years, but Taormina emerged on the historical stage around the 4th-century-BC as a Greek colony.
 It went on to become the Byzantine capital of Sicily before a run of invaders came along and left their mark.

 Once you’ve parked up, found your accommodation and dropped your bags, spend the rest of the day checking out the various things to do in Taormina.
-Start with a wander along Corso Umberto, the main thoroughfare through the town linking the historic gates of Porto Catania and Porto Messina.

 The beauty of staying at least one night in Taormina is the opportunity to experience the town after the crowds of day-trippers and tour groups have left.
-Now’s the time to really appreciate the charm of this historic city with a drink and dinner as twilight paints the sky pastel.
+Now’s the time to really appreciate the ambience of this historic city with a drink and dinner as twilight paints the sky pastel.

 Where to stay in Taormina

-Some other suggested options are:
+Some suggested options for Taormina and surrounds are:

 Total driving time: appx.
 3 hours